How to manage your business telephony, IT, and hardware during an office move?

 Creating a clear and precise schedule for moving your office is essential for the success of the whole process.
 It applies to both if you are changing your office location or switching to a new business phone system.
-Once you set a date, you know that your well-organized plan should be ready.
-So make sure you communicate it internally and externally so that the employees, partners, and clients are aware of it.
+Once you set a date, you know your well-organized plan should be ready.
+So communicate it internally and externally so the employees, partners, and clients know it.

 Internal and external communication

 Create a checklist for your office move and share it with the team who manages the process.
-It should include the necessary actions, employees who are involved, and the deadlines.
+It should include the necessary actions, employees, and deadlines.
 Apart from the planning team, the rest of the company should also know the timeline of your office move.
 And how they will be involved.

 Your legal department should be responsible for changing the company’s address on all contracts.
-The marketing team has to review your social media accounts and branding materials to ensure that your contact details are up to date.
-Also, remind the employees to update their email signatures when you move to the new address.
+The marketing team must review your social media accounts and branding materials to ensure your contact details are current.
+Also, remind the employees to update their email signatures when they move to the new address.

-Notify your current landlord or property manager by giving an official notice ahead of time.
-Create a list with all parties concerned, and make sure you share your new address with them.
+Notify your current landlord or property manager by giving an official notice beforehand.
+Create a list with all parties concerned, and share your new address with them.
 Include clients, affiliates, partners, or stakeholders.
 List all the institutions or delivery companies that need to be informed – the post, banks, or service providers.

 Contacting your telecom, IT, and Internet providers to announce your planned move is the golden opportunity to renegotiate the terms and conditions of your contracts.

-As we already wrote, it is the perfect timing for switching to new providers, in case the current ones cannot meet your growing communications and IT requirements.
+As we already wrote, switching to new providers is the perfect timing if the current ones cannot meet your growing communications and IT requirements.
 Even better, you may try to optimize the number of your providers and find the one company that can provide business telephony, IT, and Internet solutions for your specific business needs.

-When you plan your office move, you have to contact all your providers to clarify issues related to your telecom and IT systems.
-It is a period with highly intensive communication with many parties that can be exhausting and time-consuming.
-So you realize that it would be more efficient to have one partner that offers you solutions for your business phone system, IT system, and Internet lines.
+When planning your office move, you must contact all your providers to clarify issues related to your telecom and IT systems.
+It is a period of highly intensive communication with many parties that can be exhausting and time-consuming.
+So you realize it would be more efficient to have one partner offering solutions for your business phone system, IT system, and Internet lines.
 That way, you will communicate with one company that will support you in all the different phases of the relocation – from audit/ planning to move/installation and after installation.